 The second avenue is a bank.
 Banks are happy to loan to small businesses - as long as you have sufficient collateral.
 Too many new entrepreneurs moan about collateral requirements, but this is simply a fact of life in the banking world.

 For a small business the bank will want you to cosign a line of credit.
 Then they get your house and other assets if the company folds.
-Further, you'll need an asset that is very liquid - accounts receivable are probably the most frequently-used form of collateral, though sometimes you may have to sign over a personal T-bill or other asset as well.
+Further, you'll need an asset that is very liquid - accounts receivable are probably the most frequently-used form of collateral, other asset as well.

 I've found that smaller, local banks are easier to deal with than their mega-cousins.
 No banker likes to deal with an unknown, so make sure that you are visible.
 Get to know your target banker by getting involved in community activities and by sending them information about your business.
 Take a banker to lunch once in a while.

 Remember, though, that bankers hate new businesses.
 Figure on starting off with no bank backing, but plan on generating sufficient profits that in a year or so you can go back to the bank with a history that you are proud of.
 If you can show cashflow and collateral, getting a line of credit will not be a problem.

 Bankers really do want to make loans, but work within strict regulations that limit their ability to take risk.
 A successful business will need a line of credit at some point, so start your business with a plan to cultivate a banking relationship.
 Above all, start before you really need the money.
 Plan ahead, since in desperate times no one will answer your calls.

 I think most small businesses are initially financed by credit cards.
 These will be personal cards, as no organization will give your fledgling outfit significant credit.
 Get lots of credit cards.
 Pay the yearly fee with a smile, realizing that the plastic might keep you alive someday.